opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 ## RankLib training

 We provide two demos for training a model.
-A fully-fledged [Ranklib Demo](http://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo) uses Ranklib to train a model from OpenSearch queries.
+A fully-fledged [RankLib Demo](http://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo) uses RankLib to train a model from OpenSearch queries.
 You can see how features are [logged](http://github.com/o19s/elasticsearch-learning-to-rank-learning-to-rank/tree/master/demo/collectFeatures.py) and how models are